TimeTagger classes

 Returns:

-List of channel numbers
+List of channel numbers.

 Sets the maximum buffer size within the Time Tagger.
 The default value is 64 MTags, but can be changed within the range of 32 kTags to 512 MTags.
 Please note that this buffer can only be filled with a total data rate of up to 500 MTags/s.
+See also, Synchronization of the Time Tagger pipeline .

 Note